 - All airfare, airport and departure taxes, and excess baggage fees.
 Round-trip airfare is approximately \$450 to \$800 between the US and San José, Costa Rica, depending on origin. - Passport and visa fees. - Gratuities tipping is always discretionary.
-However, we suggest budgeting about \$18 to \$25 per participant per day for March 14 to March 27 with our leader (about \$252 to \$350 total per participant). - Emergency medical and evacuation insurance and trip cancellation insurance.
+However, we suggest budgeting about \$18 to \$25 per participant per day for Day 2 to Day 15 with our leader (about \$252 to \$350 total per participant). - COVID testing costs. - Emergency medical and evacuation insurance and trip cancellation insurance.
 For more information see www.cheesemans.com/travel-insurance. - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, alcoholic and other beverages, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.